Proxima Centauri b: Climate

 Artist's conception of the surface of Proxima Centauri b.
 The Alpha Centauri AB binary system can be seen in the distance, to the upper right of Proxima, as two white dots.

 Proxima Centauri b is located within the classical habitable zone of its star and receives about 65% of Earth's irradiation.
 Its equilibrium temperature is estimated to be about 234 K. Various factors, such as the orbital properties of Proxima Centauri b, the spectrum of radiation emitted by Proxima Centauri (Note: The radiation of a red dwarf is much less effectively reflected by snow, ice and clouds although—in the case of ice—the formation of salt-bearing ice (hydrohalite) could offset this effect.
 It also does not as readily degrade trace gases like methane, dinitrogen monoxide and methyl chloride as the Sun's.) and the behaviour of clouds (Note: For example, cloud accumulation below the star in the case of a tidally locked planet stabilizes the climate by increasing the reflection of starlight.) and hazes influence the climate of an atmosphere-bearing Proxima Centauri b.

 There are two likely scenarios for an atmosphere of Proxima Centauri b: in one case, the planet's water could have condensed and the hydrogen would have been lost to space, which would have only left oxygen and/or carbon dioxide in the atmosphere after the planet's early history.
 However, it is also possible that Proxima Centauri b had a primordial hydrogen atmosphere or formed farther away from its star, which would have reduced the escape of water.
 Thus, Proxima Centauri b may have kept its water beyond its early history.
 If an atmosphere exists, it is likely to contain oxygen-bearing gases such as oxygen and carbon dioxide.
-Together with the star's magnetic activity, they would give rise to auroras that could be observed from Earth if the planet has a magnetic field.
+Together with the star's magnetic activity, they would give rise to auroras that could be observed from Earth if the planet has a magnetic field (as implied by a 2026 study).

-Climate models including general circulation models used for Earth climate have been used to simulate the properties of Proxima Centauri b's atmosphere.
+Climate models including general circulation models used for Earth’s climate have been used to simulate the properties of Proxima Centauri b's atmosphere.
 Depending on its properties such as whether it is tidally locked, the amount of water and carbon dioxide a number of scenarios are possible: A planet partially or wholly covered with ice, planet-wide or small oceans or only dry land, combinations between these, scenarios with one or two "eyeballs" (Note: One or multiple areas of liquid water surrounded by ice.) or lobster-shaped areas with liquid water (meaning near the equator, with two nearly identical areas on each hemisphere, sprouting from the equator like lobster claws), or a subsurface ocean with a thin (less than a kilometre) ice cover that may be slushy in some places.
 Additional factors are: